Multiloop functional renormalization group from single bosons: Results

 We then consider the bosonic momentum dependence of the Yukawa couplings in Fig.~\ref{fig:lambdavsQ_FiniteDoping_U2p5}.
 For all channels $\mathrm{X}=\mathrm{M},\mathrm{D},\mathrm{SC}$, we observe a strong renormalization of their real part with respect to their initial value $\lambda_{\mathrm{X}}(\mathbf{Q},\Omega,\nu)=1$.
 This effect can notably be attributed to the Kanamori screening~\cite{Kanamori1963,Katanin2009,Krien2020a,Fraboulet2022} and is substantially enhanced as the temperature decreases.
 We note that the renormalization of the Yukawa couplings results from the \emph{interplay} between the different channels, absent in the random phase approximation (RPA)~\footnote{The ($1\ell$) fRG scheme reproduces the RPA if only the flow of the bosonic propagators $w_\textrm{X}$ is considered, with $\lambda_{\mathrm{X}}(\mathbf{Q},\Omega,\nu)=1$ for all $\mathrm{X}$ and neglecting the self-energy flow.}.
 Accounting for their flow is therefore essential for an accurate description of competing orders.
-This is further supported by the frequency dependencies of the Yukawa couplings shown in Fig.~\ref{fig:chilambdaFreqDep_FiniteDoping_U2Beta5}.
-Reducing the temperature, i.e., increasing $\beta$, the significant renormalization of the Yukawa couplings extends to higher bosonic and fermionic frequencies, with a rapid broadening of the affected frequency window.
-A similar behavior is also observed for the corresponding susceptibilities that exhibit a marked broadening at lower temperatures.
-These findings demonstrate the merits of our fRG approach, which captures such renormalization effects in the frequency- and momentum-dependent vertices.
+Furthermore, the relative difference between the Yukawa couplings obtained from our fRG approach and the parquet approximation shown in Fig.~\ref{fig:lambdavsQ_FiniteDoping_U2p5} remains strictly below $5\%$ for $\mathrm{Re}\lambda_{\mathrm{X}}(\mathbf{Q},\Omega=0,\nu=\pi T)$ over the whole $\Gamma$-$\X$-$\M$-$\Gamma$ path, in all three channels ($\mathrm{X}=\mathrm{M},\mathrm{D},\mathrm{SC}$) and for $\beta=5$, $10$, and $20$.
+This agreement with the parquet approximation is therefore similar to the one observed for the $s$-wave susceptibilities in Fig.~\ref{fig:chivsQ_FiniteDoping_U2p5}.